So, you’re interested in finding the best street hockey goalie pads?

 Today, street hockey has changed.
 Many of the world’s top goalie gear manufacturers make specific lines just for street hockey.
 With that being said, however, many of these companies make what we call “roller gear”.

-Here are the best street hockey goalie pads this year.
+These are the top two pairs of street hockey goalie pads that we’d recommend.

 Street hockey goalie gear, specifically, is built to be low budget in nature.
 The entire setup shouldn’t cost you more than $250, and if it is, it’s probably too nice to be using on an asphalt street.
 One thing however, that we should clear up is that these are not roller hockey pads.
 While you can use street goalie pads with roller blades, goalies that play competitive roller hockey should probably consider something from our regular goalie pads guide.